-If you want to help developing Krita, or if you want to run the latest version of Krita on macOS, you need to know how to build Krita yourself.
-If you merely want to run the latest version of Krita on Windows or Linux, to test a bug or play with, you can use the nightly build for Windows or the nightly build for Linux
+If you want to help developing Krita, you need to know how to build Krita yourself.
+If you merely want to run the latest version of Krita, to test a bug or play with, you can use the nightly build for Windows the nightly build for Linux, or the nightly build for macOS.

-You can build Krita on Linux, Windows and OSX.
+You can build Krita on Linux, Windows, macOS and on Linux for Android.
 The libraries Krita needs (for instance to load and save various image types) are called dependencies.

-On Windows you will have to build the dependencies yourself.
+On Windows you can either reuse the dependencies from the KDE Binary Factory, or build the dependencies yourself.

 The most convenient layout is as follows:

 $HOME/kritadev/build – the location where you compile krita

 $HOME/kritadev/install – the location where you install krita to and run krita from